 Nothin' shakin' on Shakedown Street

-Don't tell me this town ain't got no heart
+Used to be the heart of town Don't tell me this town ain't got no heart

 You just gotta poke around